 Air fryer apples with cinnamon and maple glaze.
 These perfectly tender and fragrant apple slices are delicious as a side dish, dessert, or addition to breakfast.
-This is an easy apple recipe that is ready in less than 30 minutes.
+An easy apple recipe that is ready in less than 30 minutes.

 A complete list of ingredients and amounts can be found in the recipe card below.
 Here are some specific notes and substitutions.

-AVOCADO OIL - You'll need to lightly coat the apples in oil before air frying.
-I used avocado oil for its mild/neutral taste and because it's a clean oil.
+- AVOCADO OIL - You'll need to lightly coat the apples in oil before air frying.
+I used avocado oil for its mild/neutral taste and because it's an unrefined oil.
 You can also use extra-virgin olive oil or unrefined coconut oil.

-COCONUT SUGAR - I use coconut sugar for the caramel flavor and to keep this refined sugar free.
-Brown sugar can be used as a substitute.
+- COCONUT SUGAR - I use coconut sugar for the caramel flavor and to keep this refined sugar free, but brown sugar can be used as a substitute.

-Clean food tip: Apples are on the EWG’s dirty dozen list (meaning they contain the highest amounts of pesticides), so I recommend organic.
+Clean food tip: Apples are on the EWG’s dirty dozen list (meaning they contain the highest amounts of pesticides), so I recommend using organic apples.

 Clean food tip: Be sure to use a non-inflammatory oil, such as avocado oil, extra-virgin olive oil, or coconut oil.

-These air fryer baked apples couldn't be any easier to make.
+These air fryer baked apples are so simple to make.
 Follow the below easy instructions.
 It's as simple as peel, slice, mix, and fry!

 STEP 1: Peel apples, core, and slice into ½" thick slices.
 You can either use an apple corer, or just peel them, cut them, and then removed the seeds from the slices that have seeds.